Quantum Ruzsa Divergence to Quantify Magic: Quantum Ruzsa Divergence

 Moreover, the usual strong subadditivity in quantum information theory is: given a tripartite state $\rho_{ABC}$, it holds that $S(\rho_{ABC})+S(\rho_C)\leq S(\rho_{AC})+S(\rho_{BC})$, which was conjectured by Robinson, Ruelle~\cite{RobinsonCMP67} and Lanford, Robinson~\cite{Lanford68} and later proved by Lieb and Ruskai~\cite{LiebJMP73}.
 Our inequality~\eqref{ineq:CSSA} shares a similar form, so that we call \eqref{ineq:CSSA} as "Convolutional strong subadditivity".
-Besides the strong subadditivty, there is a subadditivity for bipartite states, i.e., $S(\rho_{AB})\leq S(\rho_A)+S(\rho_B)$.
-It is natural to consider the convolutional subaddivity or supaddivity.
+Besides the strong subadditivity, there is a subadditivity for bipartite states, i.e., $S(\rho_{AB})\leq S(\rho_A)+S(\rho_B)$.
+It is natural to consider the convolutional subadditivity or supadditivity.
 However, neither of them holds, as we can give some counterexamples in the following theorem.